BlueCentre/cli-code/README.md

 ### Known Issues

 - Configuration path changed from `~/.config/gemini-code` to `~/.config/cli-code`.
 You will need to run `cli-code setup --provider=gemini YOUR_KEY` again after updating.

+## Contributing

+Contributions are welcome!
+Please feel free to submit issues or pull requests on the [GitHub repository](https://github.com/BlueCentre/cli-code).

 ## License